oyamo/rmx/README.md

 # rmx : Military Grade Deletion
-rmx is a command line tool for securely deleting files and folders.
+Usually when you delete a file using `rm`, It removes the pointer to the file system.
+However, the data can still be accessed by forensic/data recovery tools.

-Depending on the file size, `rmx` will take a long time to delete the file than `rm`.
+`rmx` Shreds your files/folders by overwriting them with multiple rounds of random data.
+It also removes the pointer to the file system.
+This makes it impossible to recover the data.

 ## Installation
 ```bash